Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes

 Then, we choose $S_0\in\mathds{R}^{10\times 10}$, also uniformly randomly sampled, and normalize $S_0$ such that its Frobenius norm is one.
 Finally, we set $X_0 = U_0S_0V_0^T$.
-Next, we form a rank-100 matrix $\LLo \in \mathds{R}^{500 \times 220}$ which is constructed by multiplying randomly, uniformly sampled matrices of size $500\times 10$ and $10\times 220$, and then we normalize $\LLo$ to have Frobenius norm one.
+Next, we form a rank-100 matrix $\LLo \in \mathds{R}^{500 \times 220}$ which is constructed by multiplying randomly, uniformly sampled matrices of size $500\times 100$ and $100\times 220$, and then we normalize $\LLo$ to have Frobenius norm one.
 Our reference solution then becomes $\PM(X_0 + \Delta t \LLo)$, and we compare that with $\Ret_{X_0}(\Delta t \LLo)$.

 We illustrate the results in Figures \ref{fig:optRetConvergence} and \ref{fig:optvOriginal}.
 We observe that the $k$th-order perturbative retraction exhibits linear convergence to the best low-rank approximation at order $k+1$, where the $+1$ comes from only analyzing the local error instead of the global error after $\BigO(1/\Delta t)$ steps of time integration.
 In addition, the optimal perturbative retractions are essentially always better than the original perturbative retractions.